If you’re new here, mucho gusto. Encantada. (Nice to meet you.)

 So, are Latin men really possessive and jealous?

 Depends on the guy.
-Carlos is.
-That’s actually something I liked about him when we were novios, so I can’t complain.
-Of course, I grew up and now this issue is one of the difficult ones we struggle with in our marriage.
+Carlos was at times.
+That’s actually something I liked about him when we were novios, but I grew up and it became an issue we struggled with in our marriage.
+Thankfully, Carlos has also done some growing and now it’s not really a problem.

 Is an inter-racial/inter-cultural marriage difficult?